sagishporer/hashcode-practice-pizza/README.md

 Algorithm type: greedy.
 1. Scan the pizza for non-empty position.
 2. Find largest valid slice using this position.
+3. Clear all the ingredients contained in the slice.
-3. Goto 1 & continue the scan.
+4. Goto 1 & continue the scan.

 Solution score: 943,711
 - Example: 12